 The Lofoten archipelago from North to South in 9 days

 Here then is an initial description of the route and my immediate overall impressions.
 Without saying any more before I give a complete account of the crossing, which will be uploaded shortly, I’d like to give anyone considering venturing in the Lofoten Islands a few essential items of information, in no particular order: the characteristics of the terrain and their impact, the unpredictable nature of the trails, vital requirements for such a crossing, a few tips and, of course, a few of the aspects that made the greatest impression on my journey...

-Final consultation statistics for 2015 will be published on the site in january 2016).
 To find out more about all the Rando-Lofoten visitor statistics with accurate data from Google Analytics, click here.

 Increasingly accurate maps!

 The Day Walks section has been improved thanks to the work of Frank Ingermann and the fantastic vector map background of Norgeskart.no (Norwegian Mapping Authority - Karverket).
 Hiking-Lofoten offers hiking guides that are getting ever more accurate and professional.
 Come and find out about them!